rgolubtsov/transroutownish-proto-bus-spring-boot/README.md

 ### Error handling

-When the query string passed in a request, contains inappropriate input, or the URI endpoint doesn't contain anything else at all after its path, the microservice will respond with the **HTTP 400 Bad Request** status code, including the response body in JSON representation, like the following:
+When the query string passed in a request, contains inappropriate input, or the URI endpoint doesn't contain anything else at all after its path, the microservice will respond with the **HTTP 400 Bad Request** status code, including a specific response body in JSON representation, like the following:

 ```
 $ curl 'http://localhost:8080/api/direct?from=qwerty4838&to=-i-.;--089asdf../nj524987'
 {"error":"Request parameters must take positive integer values, in the range 1 ..
 2,147,483,647.
 Please check your inputs."}
 ```

-Or simply:
+Or even simpler:

 ```
 $ curl http://localhost:8080/api/direct